nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding participation for a student in a lesson : `addpart`

-Adds participation for a student in a lesson.
+Adds participation for a student in a lesson, so that you can track class participation easily.

 ![addparticipationCommand](images/addparticipationCommand.png)